 The cannibalization analysis is based on a scientific method to predict the likelihood that a person visits a certain location.
 Newton’s law of gravity, which states, among others, that the gravitational force between two bodies is inversely proportional to the squared distance between the two bodies, is taken as the basis of the calculations.
 But instead of taking distance, travel time is taken as the variable determining whether a person “gravitates” to location A or B. Anyone interested in the methodology can check our whitepaper Selecting the Ideal Branch Location with Gravitational Models.

 Many businesses and organizations, from retailers to restaurants and bakeries, from real estate to mobility services, can benefit from TargomoLOOP and its features.
 They can make detailed analyses of locations, catchment areas, and neighborhood characteristics.

 The basic version of TargomoLOOP is free of charge and allows users to quickly gain insights into their locations.
 Curious to see the platform in action?
 Simply sign up and start analyzing.

-Location analytics platform TargomoLOOP supports managers in retail, hospitality, real estate, public services and logistics to analyze locations and quickly see their potential in terms of catchment area, customer base and reachability.
+Location analytics platform TargomoLOOP supports managers in retail, food service, real estate, public services and logistics to analyze locations and quickly see their potential in terms of catchment area, customer base and reachability.
 AI-powered predictive analytics allows retailers to identify the success factors of a network of stores and predict the revenue potential of new locations.
 These insights help managers to plan and optimize their branch network.